AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 ---
-keyword: [ECS instance family, instance family]
+keyword: [ECS instance families, instance families]
 ---

 # Instance families

-An ECS instance is the smallest unit that can provide compute capabilities and services for your business.
+An Elastic Compute Service \(ECS\) instance is the smallest unit that can provide compute capabilities and services for your business.
 Compute capabilities vary based on instance types.
 This topic describes available ECS instance families, including their features, specifications, and application scenarios.

 ECS instances are categorized into different instance families based on their usage scenarios.
 Each instance family is divided into different instance types based on their CPU and memory specifications.
 ECS instance type defines the basic properties of an ECS instance, such as CPU, clock speed, and memory.
 In addition to the instance type, you must also configure the Elastic Block Storage \(EBS\) devices, image, and network type when you create an ECS instance.

 **Note:** The available instance families and types vary based on regions.
 You can go to the [ECS Instance Types Available for Each Region](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) page to view the available instance types in each region.

 Enterprise scenarios have high requirements for business stability.
 Alibaba Cloud ECS instance families are divided into enterprise-level and shared instance families based on whether the instance families are suitable for enterprise scenarios.
 Enterprise-level instance families offer consistent performance and dedicated resources.
-In enterprise-level instance families, each vCPU corresponds to a hyperthread of the Intel® Xeon® core.
+Each vCPU in an enterprise-level instance family corresponds to a hyperthread of the Intel ® Xeon ® core.
 For more information about the differences between enterprise-level and shared instance families, see [Instance FAQ](/intl.en-US/Instance/Instance FAQ.md).

 You can upgrade or downgrade instance types within an instance family or across instance families.
-For more information, see [Instance families that support instance type changes](/intl.en-US/Instance/Change configurations/Change instance types/Instance families that support instance type changes.md).
+For more information, see [Instance families that support instance type changes](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).

 For information about how to choose instance families based on scenarios, see [Best practices for instance type selection](/intl.en-US/Best Practices/Best practices for instance type selection.md).